What is Our Future? (Ezekiel 47:1-12)

 • And streams of water flow outward to the most desolate and broken places, bringing healing and life and restoration to places that were dead before

 That’s what Ezekiel says our future will be like.
 There are no harps or clouds involved in this picture!
 We don’t even leave earth.
 It’s more like a return to the Garden with the four waters that watered Eden (Genesis 2:10-14).
-God present.
+God is present.
 Things even better than they were at their best.
 Dead places made alive.
 Life, healing, and fruitfulness everywhere.
-Renewal to all of creation.
+Renewal to all creation.

 Okay.
 I love that picture.
 But this is not the only place this picture appears!
 It also appears in Psalm 46:4 and Zechariah 14:8 and other places.
 But it really takes center stage again when you go to the very last chapter of the Bible.
 Listen to this: